jeanhaley32/helpers/readme.md

 `INFO,` `DEBUG,` `ERROR,` `WARNING,` `INTERRUPT SIGNAL`, and `CRITICAL.`

 Message logged with severities print out as time-stamped, and color-coded messages to console.
-Critical and signal interrupt messages are both called a generic exit sequence.
+Critical and signal interrupt messages call a "generic exit sequence" that prints the amount of time the service has run for and exits the application.

 ## How to use
 The below example starts a logger with a generic log.Default() base logger interface.